N0tA1dan/C/README.md

 When you include a header file in C you can now access its variables and functions inside of it because it is added to the code by the compiler

-# Variables and data types
+# Data types

-Like any programming language, C has variables and data types.
-Here is a quick list of them.
+Like any programming language, C has data types and we need them so we can identify what data is what.

- Integer Types ----
+**Integer Types**
 - char
 - unsigned char
 - signed char